Chart Color Schemes

 The level of residential development activity in Kin Kora is very low in comparison to the average area assessed nationally by AreaSearch

-Kin Kora has had minimal residential development activity, with fewer than 1 dwelling approval annually over a five-year period (4 dwellings in total).
+Kin Kora has had minimal residential development activity with fewer than five dwelling approvals annually over the past five years.
+The total number of dwellings approved in this period was four.
 This low level of development is typical of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-It should be noted that the small sample size can significantly influence annual growth and relativity statistics.

-Kin Kora has substantially lower development levels compared to Rest of Qld, with its development pattern also well below national averages.
-Recent building activity consists entirely of detached houses, reflecting the area's rural character where larger properties and space are typical.
-The location has approximately 2406 people per dwelling approval, indicating an established market.
+It should be noted that due to the small sample size, individual development projects can significantly influence annual growth and relativity statistics.
+Kin Kora has substantially lower development levels compared to the Rest of Qld.
+The development pattern in Kin Kora is also well below national averages.
+Recent building activity consists entirely of detached houses, reflecting the rural character of the area where larger properties and space are typical.
+As of approximately 2021, there were around 2425 people per dwelling approval in Kin Kora, indicating an established market.

 Frequently Asked Questions - Development